one-among-us/data/people/BI4PBV/page.en.md

 > Not Laziness, but truly lazy.
 >
-> Ah, plays on you?
+> Ah, date plays on yours?

 Truly a little fox she is~